vvaidy/Qo-DL/README.md

 - Put back in the accidentally removed line that prints "(album artist) - (album title)" at the top of the console while downloading albums.
 ### 7th Feb 19 - Release 3d ###
 - x64 Linux version added.
 I'm very inexperienced with it, so I apologize if it doesn't work on your distro.
 Tested working on Ubuntu 18.10 x64.
 EDIT: put up a fixed version.
 - Command line support.
 Pass a URL.
 This is the only option for now.
+It will automatically exit when it's finished its current task.
 Passing "list" probably won't work.
-It will exit upon finishing.
 - Better code to strip special characters for Windows filenames.
 - ">" wasn't being stripped in filenames.
 Fixed.
 - New field 'Tag_swap1' in config file - write to TRACKNUMBER instead of TRACK, Y or N.